smari/Mara/README.md

 # Mara - A Gopher Server

+Mara is a simple Gopher server written in Jai.
+It's written for no apparent reason.

+A Mara is a bunny-like cavi from the Patagonian plains.
+It's cute!

+This compiles fine on Jai Beta 016.

+## This is a Terrible Idea

-This is a Terrible Idea.
+This is a Terrible Idea, to hack together a Gopher server.
+Done on 2020-05-11.

-First hack session goals:

  [x] Make a Gopher server
  [x] Write it in Jai
- [x] Less than 374 lines of code
+ [x] Less than 374 lines of code (it's since then bloated a bit)

-TODO:
+## TODO:

  [ ] Make Gopher server multi-threaded
  [ ] Support Gopher item type 7